 Also, the location where the enclosure is located plays a key.
 Is it in the basement?
 Living room?
 Study area?
 Different places call for different temperatures.

 This will also dictate if you need to use heating components on your T’s enclosure like a lamp or a heat mat.
+If you need a guide on whether you should purchase a heat mat, you can refer to our article here.

 If you were able to maintain the same temperature in the enclosure, pretty much like the temperature before winter came, then there is a high possibility that your T will eat normally.